FooBarWidget/gls-spec/GLS public RFC.md

  2. Through a Passengerfile.json supplied by the app's developer.

-    Rationale: developers may want to help users out by supplying a command string, even if they don't bother modifying the app's code for Kuria support.
+    Rationale: developers may want to help users out by supplying a default command string.

 ### 3.1.
 User configured start command